 12. Regulations on the methodological association of teachers.

-14. Regulations on the grading system, forms, procedure and frequency of intermediate and final attestation of students.
+14. Regulations on the assessment system, forms, procedure and frequency of intermediate and final certification of students.

 15. Regulations on the conflict commission during oral examinations.

-16. Regulations on temporary commissions under the council of an educational institution (auditing, for commissioning installed equipment and etc.).
+16. Regulations on temporary commissions under the council of an educational institution (audit, commissioning installed equipment and etc.).

-17. Regulations on the forms of education in this educational institution (external studies, self-education according to individual programs, regulations on family education, regulations on free attendance of classes, regulations on correction classes and compensatory education classes, etc.).
+17. Regulations on the forms of education in a given educational institution (externship, self-education according to individual programs, regulations on family education, regulations on free attendance at classes, regulations on correction classes and compensatory education classes, etc.).

-18. Regulations on associations of students, pupils (regulations on the scientific society of students, etc.).
+18. Regulations on associations of students and pupils (regulations on the scientific society of students, etc.).

 19. Regulations on scholarships for students.